cryptpad/blog/source/_posts/Time-to-Encrypt-the-Cloud.md

 ## Our Vision

 From typing a business letter to taking pictures with friends, the internet has changed every part of our lives.
-We don't just share information with people, but with our various devices, computers, tablets, smartphones, and an increasing number of wearable technologies.
+We don't just share information with people, we also want it synced across our computers, tablets, and phones.

-Generally, when our devices communicate with each other, they do not do so directly, rather, they communicate through _the Cloud_.
-Unfortunately, _the Cloud_ is a fancy way of referring to _other people's computers_.
+Modern technology allows us to do this, but it does so by sending all our data to _the Cloud_.

-A lot of what we think of as the Cloud is owned by multinational corporations like Google, whose main business is knowing _your business_.
+A lot of what we think of as the Cloud is owned by multinational corporations like Google.
 Though they may seem like innocent custodians of our data, behind the scenes they are often using it to target us with advertising.

-## There is little a person can do.
+## There is little that one person can do

 Terms of service are long, vague documents which usually don't address knowledge _derived_ from your data.
 More sinister: you can never really know if they're cheating.